Hand foot and mouth disease is a very common childhood illness, though be warned it is incredibly contagious.

-What is the treatment for hand foot and mouth?
+What is the treatment for hand foot and mouth disease?

-How to soothe a hand, food and mouth rash
+How to soothe a hand, food and mouth disease rash

-- Sucking on something cold like an ice lolly, ice chips or ice cream can relieve the sores in your child’s mouth
+- An ice lolly, ice chips or ice cream can relieve the sores in your child’s mouth

 GoodtoKnow mum Clair Heath says: ‘When my youngest had it in the summer I just gave her ice poles to help with her mouth’

-How long does hand foot and mouth last for?
+How long does hand foot and mouth disease last for?

-Should I take my child to the doctor if they get hand foot and mouth?
+Should I take my child to the doctor if they get hand foot and mouth disease?

-If your child isn’t drinking enough and you’re worried about them being dehydrated, or the symptoms go on for longer than a week, so and see your GP.
+If your child isn’t drinking enough and you’re worried about dehydration, or the symptoms go on for longer than a week, so and see your GP.